DevBadger10/the-massive-mod/README.md

 - Unactivated Lightium Dust (Obtained by smelting the ore).
 - Activated Lightium Ingot (Obtained by smelting the dust).
 - Activated Lightium Armour.
+- Note to slef: talk about new dimension here.